Greginkansas/-openhab-openhab1wiki/Z-Wave-Binding.md

 ## Examples

+Numerous examples of item definitions available at the [Binding examples page](Z-Wave-Binding-Examples)

 ## Healing
 The binding can perform a nightly heal.
 This will try to update the neighbor node list, associations and routes.
 The actual routing is performed by the controller.